 4. The River Nile

-Explore the mystical world of Egyptian antiquities while cruising the Nile river from Luxor to Aswan.
+Explore the mystical world of Egyptian antiquities while on our Nile river cruise from Luxor to Aswan.
 It is the most relaxed and convenient way to visit the many temples scattered on the shores of the river and is truly an experience of a lifetime.
 We also suggest taking a boat trip on a Felucca, a traditional wooden sailing boat, and sail the Nile as the people would have done in ancient times.

 5. Valley of the Kings